If Sue scores this lower than The Keys of Marinus, she could find herself sleeping on the sofa tonight.

 The Bride of Sacrifice

-Sue seems to be enjoying the ‘romantic’ subplot between Cameca and the Doctor and she even laughs in all the right places.
-When the penny finally drops and Hartnell is framed in a wildly comic close-up, she can’t help but compliment him.
+Sue enjoys the romantic subplot between Cameca and the Doctor, and she laughs in all the right places.
+When the penny drops (reader, he married her) and Hartnell is framed in a wildly comic close-up, she can’t help but compliment him.

-Sue: Susan sounded like a real person for a change.
-If you give her stuff to do, she’s very good.
+Sue: Susan actually sounded like a real person for a change.
+If you give her stuff to do, she’s actually very good.
 The problem is I keep expecting her to throw a childish tantrum.
-She just isn’t consistent.
-In fact, the only really consistent characters are Ian and Barbara.
+She isn’t consistent.
+In fact, the only consistent characters in this programme are Ian and Barbara.

-Unfortunately, it isn’t long before Sue is annoyed by the Doctor again.
+Unfortunately, it isn’t long before the Doctor annoys Sue yet again.

 Sue: He’s just using that poor woman.
 He’s leading her on.
 What a git!

-As Ian and the Doctor search the garden for the hidden entrance to the tomb (“I’ve never seen the Doctor move so fast.
-He’s almost proactive in this.”), Sue tries to make a virtue of the show’s limitations.
+As Ian and the Doctor search the gardens for the entrance to a hidden tomb (“I’ve never seen the Doctor move so fast; he’s almost proactive”), Sue tries to make a virtue of the show’s limitations.

 Sue: Stop pretending you know anything about building materials, love.
-Remember who built the house you are currently sitting in.
-And Jabolite is polystyrene, you idiot.
+Remember who built the house you’re sitting in.
+And Jablite is polystyrene, you idiot.

 The Day of Darkness

-Sue watches most of the final episode in complete silence.
-She’s stopped asking questions, she’s stopped pointing out the cosmetic flaws, and she’s started biting her nails.
+Sue watched vast chunks of the final episode in complete silence.
+She stopped asking questions, she stopped pointing out the cosmetic flaws, and she started biting her nails.

-When Cameca realises that the Doctor is going to leave her, she still does everything in her power to help him anyway.
-Sue is almost moved.
-She still has doubts about the Doctor’s sincerity and integrity, though.
+When Cameca realises the Doctor is going to leave her, and she still does everything in her power to help him escape, Sue is almost moved, although she still harbours doubts about the Doctor’s sincerity and integrity.

 Sue: Why doesn’t he take her with him in the TARDIS?
 She could be another companion.
 Take her with you!

-Interestingly, Sue doesn’t question the Doctor’s ability to have a relationship because he’s an alien, she just sees him as a bit of a flirt who used his charm to get what he wanted.
+Interestingly, she doesn’t question the Doctor’s ability to have a relationship because he’s an alien, she simply sees him as a bit of a flirt who used his charm to get what he wanted.
 The swine.

 Sue: You could remake this story today.
 It would look spectacular.

-Me: If they remade this story today, the Daleks or the Cybermen would be behind it all.
+Me: If they remade this story today, the Daleks or the Cybermen would be involved.

-Sue: Oh yes, there’s no aliens in this; I didn’t even notice that.
+Sue: Oh yes, there are no aliens in this – I didn’t even notice that.
 I suppose that makes it more educational.
 I like that aspect to it.

 Sue: So he really did care about her after all.

-Me: Don’t tell me that you’re actually warming to him now?
+Me: Don’t tell me you’re actually warming to him?

 I take a deep breath as Sue sums up.

 Sue: That’s the best one so far.
-The story was interesting, and fairly believable, and everyone was really trying really, really hard.
-I don’t think I’ll ever want to watch it again but it was pretty good.
+The story was interesting, and fairly believable, and everyone was trying really, really hard.
+I don’t think I’ll ever want to watch it again, but it was pretty good.
 For its time.

 7/10